ion-channel/anion/lib/users/docs.md

   - `resetPassword`

-    - description: as a user that can't remember their password and they are not in an authenticated session, this will send an email to them with a link that will direct them to a page where they can change their password
+    - description: as a user that can't remember their password, and they are not in an authenticated session, this will email them with a link that will direct them to a page where they can change their password
     - parameter:
       - email
         - type: string